 For Functions that do not have variable arguments: the first parameter is passed in a if it has 8 bits.
 If it has 16 bits it is passed in de.
 If it has 32 bits, it is passed in debc.
-If the first parameter is in a, and the second has 8 bits, it is passed in a; if the first is passed in a, and the second has 8 bits, it is passed in a; if the first is passed in a, and the second has 16 bits, it is passed in bc; if the first is passed in de, and the second has 16 bits, it is passed in bc; all other parameters are passed on the stack, right-to-left.
+If the first parameter is in a, and the second has 8 bits, it is passed in e; if the first is in bc or debc, and the second has 8 bits, it is passed in a; if the first is passed in a, and the second has 16 bits, it is passed in bc; if the first is passed in de, and the second has 16 bits, it is passed in bc; all other parameters are passed on the stack, right-to-left.
 Independent of their size, struct / union parameters and all following parameters are always passed on the stack.
-The stack is adjusted by the callee (thus explicitly specifying z88dk_callee does not make a difference).
+The stack is adjusted by the callee (thus explicitly specifying \\z88dk\callee does not make a difference), unless the functionhas variable arguments.